fuzz/remote/blog/plastic.markdown

 culture is supposed to be.
 That is why they are moving north to San Francisco.
 But, as you may have noticed, San Francisco is at capacity and is clearly not a long-term housing solution.
-Shopping on craigslist right now I can get a house half the size of the one I have here in Portland for $10k/month more than I pay now.
+Shopping on craigslist right now I can get a house half the size of the one I have here in Portland for $10k/month more.
 One modest house I looked at had a move-in cost of $52,500.

 I would not call myself a great programmer, but I do have moments when the Venn diagrams of my experience align on a certain problem, are ignited by a spark of